Neck Mass: A Merck Manual of Patient Symptoms podcast

 Interpretation of findings:

-Important differentiating factors for a neck mass (see also see Some Causes of Neck Mass) include acuity, pain and tenderness, and consistency and mobility.
+Important differentiating factors for a neck mass (see also Table 3: Some Causes of Neck Mass) include acuity, pain and tenderness, and consistency and mobility.

 A new mass (ie, developing over only a few days), particularly after symptoms of a URI or pharyngitis, suggests benign reactive lymphadenopathy.
 An acute tender mass suggests lymphadenitis or an infected dermoid cyst.